 5. What do you know about the company?

-The last questions on the list of top 5 interview questions for a nurse educator (clinical) is again, an important one.
+The last question on the list of top 5 interview questions for a nurse educator (clinical) is again, an important one.

 Most people just recite the About Us -page of the company’s website.